sunjoonk/sunjoonk/README.md

 # Hi!
-I'm Machine Learning Engineer 👋
+I'm Sunjoon Kim working as a Annotaion Quality Manager.👋